ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 Property  | Description
 ------------- | -------------
 Name | The name of the policy.
 The name must be unique within the listener.
 Action | The action to take when all policy rules match.
 The acceptable values are `reject`, `redirect`, and `forward`.
-A policy for the `reject` action is always evaluated first, regardless of its priority.
+A policy set to `reject` is always evaluated first, regardless of its priority.
 Policies with `redirect` actions are evaluated next, followed by policies with `forward` actions.
 Priority | Policies are evaluated based on ascending order of priority.
 URL | The URL to which the request is redirected, if the action is set to `redirect`.
-HTTP status code | Status code of the response returned by the load balancer when the action is set to `redirect`.
-The acceptable values are: 301, 302, 303, 307 or 308.
+HTTP status code | Status code of the response returned by the application load balancer when the action is set to `redirect`.
+The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 Target | The back-end pool of virtual server instances to which the request is forwarded, if the action is set to `forward`.
 {: caption="Table 1.
 Description of policy properties" caption-side="top"}